kitetale/15-466-FinalGame/NEST.md

 ### Building

-Once you have your development environment set up, building is as simple as opening a command prompt (see Windows Note below), changing to the game directory, and running `jam`.
+Once you have your development environment set up, building is as simple as opening a command prompt (see Windows Note below), changing to the game directory, and running `node Maekfile.js`.

 Here are a few worthwhile variations:

 ```
-# Note: Always build from the game's root folder:
-  $ cd game-programming
-  $ cd my-game0

-# Simplest build command:
+# Simplest build command, runs as many tasks as you have CPUs:
-  $ jam

-# Variation: multiple (six, in this case) build jobs in parallel:
-  $ jam -j6
+  $ node Maekfile.js

+# Variation: limit parallelism to one task at once:
+  $ node Maekfile.js -j1

-# Variation: quit if any build job fails:
+# Variation: run one task at once and quit if any job fails:
-  $ jam -q
+  $ node Maekfile.js -q -j1

 # Variation: run game if build succeeds:
-  $ jam && dist/pong
+  $ node Maekfile.js && dist/pong

-# Variation: show commands being run (useful for debugging the Jamfile):
+# Variation: show commands being run (perhaps useful for debugging):
-  $ jam -dx

-# Useful: show summary of jam flags:
-  $ jam -h

-# Variation: this is what I generally use:
-  $ jam -q -j6 && dist/pong

-# Useful: delete all built files:
-  $ jam clean
+  $ node Maekfile.js -v
 ```

-*Windows Note:* a pre-compiled `jam.exe` and a .bat file + .lnk to launch a VS2019 command prompt with jam in the `%PATH%` are included in the `nest-libs/windows/jam/` directory.
-The README.md in that folder explains how to use them.
+*Windows Note:* you will need to use a command prompt with the visual studio tools and variables configured.
+The "x64 Native Tools Command Prompt for VS2022" start menu option provides this option.

 ## A Word About Github Actions